aws-observability/aws-otel-python-instrumentation/README.md

 ### Performance

 Enabling ADOT auto-instrumentation on Python applications could lead to an increase in API latencies at upper percentiles (P90), and is more noticeable in high throughput APIs or at high trace sampling rates.
-For more information, please app-signals-feedback@amazon.com.
+For more information, please contact app-signals-feedback@amazon.com.

 ### Python Version Support
 This project ensures compatibility with the following supported Python versions: 3.8, 3.9, 3.10, 3.11